-- The power supply servicing the Rustenburg and surrounding areas will continue to operate under pressure. - Limited opportunity to make new connections especially of customers requiring a large amount of electricity. - Hamper prospect of growth of numerous developments including that of the platinum mines within the project area ultimately this will translate into no new job opportunities and diminishing output over time. - The likely consequential biophysical and social impacts will however not occur.
+- The power supply servicing the Rustenburg and surrounding areas will continue to operate at capacity, risking network instability and outages. - Limited opportunity to make new connections especially for customers requiring a large amount of electricity. - Hamper prospect of growth of numerous developments including that of the platinum mines within the project area ultimately this will translate into no new job opportunities and diminishing output over time. - The likely consequential biophysical and social impacts will however not occur.